fedepujol/nvim/README.md

 # NeoVim Config

 Hello there fellow stranger!
-This is my custom config for NeoVim, it has been tested in Windows and Linux.
+This is my custom config for NeoVim, it has been tested on Linux and Windows.

+It provides the following:

 -   Code Completion
 -   File Explorer